PrathameshVK/PrathameshVK/README.md

 • This is Prathamesh Kulkarni😊
 • Graduated in Computer Science💻
 • A programmer👨‍💻 who is also a passionate artist👨‍🎨
-• I ❤ with web designing and stuff
+• In ❤ with web designing and stuff
 • Prefers Python🐍 over Java☕
 • I play games on my laptop when not making the world a better place😃